-- (y) Sexual harassment, as defined in the regulations (34 C.F.R.
-Part 106) implementing Title IX of the Education Amendments Act of 1972, which is conduct on the basis of sex that satisfies one of the following: - 1.
-An employee of a NSHE institution (including but not limited to a student employee) conditioning the provision of an aid, benefit, or service of the institution on an individual's participation in unwelcome sexual conduct; - 2.
-Unwelcome conduct on the basis of sex that is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the institution's education program or activity; or - 3.
-Sexual assault, as defined in 34 C.F.R. § 668.46(a) (commonly known as the Clery Act), as amended by the Violence Against Women Act, including dating violence, domestic violence, and stalking. - (z) Acts of hazing.
-Hazing is defined as any method of initiation into or affiliation with the university, college or community college community, a student organization, a sports team, an

-- academic association, or other group engaged in by an individual that intentionally or recklessly endangers another individual. - (aa) Intentionally making an accusation that is false or is made with reckless disregard for the truth against any member of the System community by filing a complaint or charges under the rules of conduct or under any applicable established complaint or grievance procedures in the System. - (bb) Willful incitement of individuals to commit any of the acts herein prohibited. - (cc) Any other conduct that violates applicable stated prohibitions, policies, procedures, rules, or regulations of the institution or Board of Regents. - (dd) Any act prohibited by local, state or federal law that occurs on System premises or at a System-sponsored function on or off such premises. - (ee) Any act prohibited by local, state or federal law that occurs on System premises or at a System-sponsored function on or off such premises. - (ff) Dating violence.
-"Dating [∀] violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. [is an act committed by a person who is or has been in a "dating relationship" with the victim: - 1.
-The existence of such a relationship shall be determined based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
-"Dating relationship" means frequent, intimate associations primarily characterized by the expectation of affection or sexual involvement.
-The term does not include a casual relationship or an ordinary association between persons in a business or social context; and
+- 3. Sexual assault, as defined in 34 C.F.R. § 668.46(a) (commonly known as the Clery Act), as amended by the Violence Against Women Act, including dating violence, domestic violence, and stalking. - (z) Sexual assault, which is the use of, or threat to use, force or violence of a sexual nature, defined as sexual assault, against any member or guest of the institutional community on institution-owned or institution controlled property or at any institution sponsored program. - (aa) Acts of hazing.
+Hazing is defined as any method of initiation into or affiliation with the university, college or community college community, a student organization, a sports team, an academic association, or other group engaged in by an individual that intentionally or recklessly endangers another individual. - (bb) Intentionally making an accusation that is false or is made with reckless disregard for the truth against any member of the System community by filing a complaint or charges under the rules of conduct or under any applicable established complaint or grievance procedures in the System. - (cc) Willful incitement of individuals to commit any of the acts herein prohibited. - (dd) Any other conduct that violates applicable stated prohibitions, policies, procedures, rules, or regulations of the institution or Board of Regents. - (ee) Any act prohibited by local, state or federal law that occurs on System premises or at a System-sponsored function on or off such premises. - (ff) Dating Violence.
+"Dating violence" means violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim, and where the existence of such a relationship shall be determined based on a consideration of the following factors: the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - (gg) Domestic Violence.
+"Domestic violence" means felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction. - (hh) Stalking.
+"Stalking" means engaging in a course of conduct on the basis of sex directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others, or suffer substantial emotional distress.